Offline LLM Inferencing

 PR lifecycle

-branch with automatic staging deployment and ability to promote a build to the production environment.
+In our group we follow simple yet effetive PR workflow: poly-repo setup with a simplified GitHub process.
+Basically we use main branch with automatic staging deployment and ability to promote a build to the production environment.
 The promotion script automatically creates a CRQ (a change record in ServiceNow), that we call “auto-CRQ” since it doesn’t requite manual steps (approvals), unless the site status is not green.